coderefinery/documentation/_episodes/04-sphinx-rtd.md

 - Fork the repository
 - Clone the fork
-- [https://word-count.readthedocs.io/en/latest/exercises.html](Contribute some documentation) using pull requests which we review and integrate together
+- [Contribute some documentation](https://word-count.readthedocs.io/en/latest/exercises.html) using pull requests which we review and integrate together

 ### Which files to edit